 6. Meet Motivated People

-Too often, we make attempts to increase our motivational levels on a day to day basis without examining the people who are influencing our life’s direction.
+Too often, we make attempts to increase our daily motivation levels without examining the people who are influencing our life’s direction.

 If you are supposed to be the average of the 5 people that you spend the most time with, where does that leave you?